shajunxing/quickjs-ffi/README.md

 * JS `bool` is C `bool`, in C99 there are `bool` definitions although they are actually integers.
 * C functions which have no return value, will return `undefined` in JS.

-The module exposes many constant variables, which varies by C or machine implementation or different compiling, it's necessary.
+The module exposes many constant values, which varies by C or machine implementation or different compiling, it's necessary.
 For example: C int size varies, which byte size can be obtained by `sizeof_int` module member.
 Any `sizeof_xxx` is actually value of `sizeof(xxx)`.
+Also in order to properly handle structure members, I exposed some `offsetof_xxx_yyy` values which means `offsetof(xxx, yyy)` in C.

 I will do my best checking arguments, including their count and types, although I know it's not enough.